 How Common Are Car Accidents in North Carolina?

-Automobile accidents happen daily in North Carolina, and the statistics paint a vivid picture of how widespread these incidents are.
+Automobile accidents happen every day in North Carolina, and the statistics paint a vivid picture of how widespread these incidents are.
 According to the 2023 North Carolina Crash Facts, there were 284,157 reported traffic crashes in the state last year, marking a 3.8% increase from 2022.
 These motor vehicle accidents led to 115,009 crash injuries and tragically claimed the lives of 1,686 people.

 Breaking down the data reveals important trends: